ros2/ros2_documentation/source/Tutorials/Actions/Writing-an-Action-Server-Python.rst

     ros2 action  send_goal fibonacci action_tutorials/Fibonacci "{order: 5}"

-You should see our logged message "Executing goal..." folowed by a warning that the goal state was not set.
+You should see our logged message "Executing goal..." followed by a warning that the goal state was not set.
 By default, if the goal handle state is not set in the execute callback it assumes the *aborted* state.

 We can use the method `succeed() <http://docs.ros2.org/latest/api/rclpy/api/actions.html#rclpy.action.server.ServerGoalHandle.succeeded>`_ on the goal handle to indicate that the goal was successful: